helidon-io/helidon/docs/se/reactive-messaging.md

 ```
 1. Prepare JMS connector, can be used by any channel
 <!--@mdc :: -->

+Don’t forget to check out the examples with pre-configured ActiveMQ docker
 image, for easy testing:

 - [Helidon Messaging Examples][helidon-messagin]